Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 However, without leniency we took Ayame and Ibu towards the library.

-"No one should enter and exit the clubroom until the heat calms down."
+"No one should enter and exit the club room until the heat calms down."

 After the five of us reached a vacant table passing through students who were reading, I said thus to the others.
-It seemed like accessing the clubroom at this time would only catalyze the spread of the rumors.
+It seemed like accessing the club room at this time would only catalyze the spread of the rumors.

 "Let's focus on studying until the end of term.
 Ayame, you got a terrible score in the Math unit test, right?"